tudorpintea999/eclipse-program-library/docs/src/confidential-token/deep-dive/encryption.md

   The decryption of a large 48-bit number is slow.
 However, for most applications, transfers of very high transaction amounts are relatively more rare.
-For an account to hold a pending balance of large 48-bit numbers, it must receive a large number of high transactions amounts.
+For an account to hold a pending balance of large 48-bit numbers, it must receive a large number of high transaction amounts.
 Clients that maintain accounts with high token balances can frequently submit the `ApplyPendingBalance` instruction to flush out the pending balance into the available balance to prevent `pending_balance_hi` from encrypting a number